circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 If we were to change the first step in our example Dockerfile (for example, perhaps we want to pull from a different Elixir base image), then our entire cache for this image would be invalidated even if every other part of our Dockerfile stayed the same.

-## Video: overview of Docker Layer Caching
+## Video: overview of Docker layer caching
 {: #video-overview-of-docker-layer-caching }

 In the video example, the job runs all of the steps in a Dockerfile with the `docker_layer_caching: true` for the `setup_remote_docker` step.
 On subsequent runs of that job, steps that have not changed in the Dockerfile will be reused.